DaleOrders/AWS-Study-Notes/README.md

 - Credentials are inside meta-data
   - iam/security-credentials/role-name
-  - automatically rotated - always valid
+  - automatically rotated - always valid as long as still active and attached
   - Resources need to check the meta-data periodically
 - Should always use roles compared to storing long term credentials in an ec2 or on local system
 - CLI tools use role credentials automatically